RodrigoFigueroaM/RodrigoFigueroaM.github.io/_posts/2017-08-02-Ray-Tracer.md

 ## Description
-A python implementation for a ray Tracer.
+Python implementation for a ray tracer.
 The foundations for this project can be found on *Fundamentals of Computer Graphics* by Peter Shirley, et. al. and *Ray Tracing from the Ground Up* by Kevin Suffern.
-This is an ongoing project, with the hopes to create a real time ray tracer and a path tracer.
+This is an ongoing project, with the hopes to create a real time path tracer.

 ### Libraries
 - PyQt5